Class Outline

 - e.g., Group A: high-performance vs. Group B: low-performance

-Characterized by the methods of random assignments and random selection
+Characterized by the methods of random assignment and random selection.

 1.2 Subtypes of true experimental designs